covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     }
     ```

-4. In MainActivity, replace `onActivityResult()` with the following:
+4. In MainActivity, replace `onActivityResult()` with the following.
+What happened here is that once we have the drawable ID, we'll set the background image of our Download button.
     ```java
     @Override
     protected void onActivityResult(int requestCode, int resultCode, Intent data) {